shipyardapp/Shipyard-Documentation/docs/reference/notifications.md

 ### Success Notification
 In a success notification, a button will appear to **View Results**.
 This will direct you to the [Log](logs/logs-overview.md) of the Vessel or Fleet that ran successfully.

-Currently, you will only receive success notifications when a Vessel or Fleet was triggered [On-Demand](triggers/on-demand-triggers.md).
+Currently, you can only select to receive success notifications when a Vessel or Fleet is triggered [On-Demand](triggers/on-demand-triggers.md).

 ### Error Notification